Skyscanner/backpack/decisions/tracking.md

 ## Android

-For android the value for `letterSpacing` is calculated as
+For Android the value for `letterSpacing` is calculated as

 `letterSpacing` = `letterSpacing(Sketch)` / `font-size`